opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/appendix/rolling-upgrade-lab.md

 - Making REST API requests to  using the admin certificate
 - Making changes with OpenSearch Dashboards

 Regardless of the method you choose, OpenSearch Security writes your configuration to a special system index called `.opendistro_security`.
-This system index is preserved through the upgrade process, and it is saved in the snapshot you created in the previous section for protection.
+This system index is preserved through the upgrade process, and it is also saved in the snapshot you created.
 However, restoring system indexes requires elevated access granted by the `admin` certificate.
 To learn more, see [System indexes]({{site.url}}{{site.baseurl}}/security/configuration/system-indices/) and [Configuring TLS certificates]({{site.url}}{{site.baseurl}}/security/configuration/tls/).

 You can also export your OpenSearch Security settings by running `securityadmin.sh` with the `-backup` option on any of your OpenSearch nodes.
 This generates YAML files in a specified directory that you can use to re-initialize the `.opendistro_security` index, if needed.
 The following steps will guide you through generating these backup files and copying them to your host for storage.